mbitsnbites/mc1-doom/README.md

 ## Building for Linux

-For testing purposes, you can also build MC1-DOOM for Linux (it requires SDL).
+For testing purposes, you can also build MC1-DOOM for Linux.

+To install dependencies on Ubuntu: `sudo apt install libasound2-dev libsdl1.2-dev`

+To build:

 ```bash
 $ mkdir src/out